 |Many buildings were acquired to house his growing collection but managerial and financial debacles forced Mr. Flewellen to move a major portion of his collection back to his home.|

 Gregory L. Reese, Director of the East Cleveland Public Library and Mr. Flewellen became close friends and in 1999 an agreement was made to have the collection donated to the library.
 Mr. Reese organized a move of the 400 plus cubic feet of books, correspondence, photographs, audiovisual material, framed pictures and portraits from Mr. Flewellen’s home to a storage facility in 2001.

-In 2005 funding from The Cleveland Foundation was awarded for the processing of the collection which will be housed in the Debra Ann November Learning Center, the library’s new wing.
-Presently most of the collection (correspondence, awards and audiovisual material) has been cataloged and for each item cataloged the online finding aid is constantly updated.
+In 2005 funding from The Cleveland Foundation was awarded for the processing of the collection which is housed in the Debra Ann November Learning Center, the library’s new wing.
+Presently 90% of the collection (correspondence, awards and audiovisual material) has been cataloged and an online searchable finding aid is available

 Guide to The Flewellen Collection

 Search the collection's finding aid to locate information that Mr. Flewellen has collected.